oktadev/okta-blog/_source/_posts/2021-12-20-spring-cloud-contract.md

 You also define three tests that match the expected behavior defined in the contracts.

-Next, create a more realistic integration test on the consumer in a new file, `ContractProducerTest.java`.
+Next, create a more realistic integration test on the consumer in a new file, `ContractIntegrationTest.java`.

-`src/test/java/com/example/consumer/ContractProducerTest.java`
+`src/test/java/com/example/consumer/ContractIntegrationTest.java`

 ```java
 package com.example.consumer;